Daniel-KM/Omeka-S-module-Internationalisation/README.md

 even if you have multiple sites, you can translate them all and keep them separately by group of sites.

+1. Duplicate a site

+It is sometime simpler to start from a clean site instead of to try to fix each page.
+When you add a site, an option allow to duplicate another site with all pages and settings.
+Furthermore, each page are related together, even if the site has multiple trnaslations.
+If the site exists already, you can copy all pages and settings between sites via the site form in the page "Site info".

-1. In site admin board
+2. In site admin board

-Set the locale setting for all sites you want to translate.
+In the case you didn’t duplicate the site, you have to set the locale setting for all sites you want to translate.
 It allows to set the language of all pages.
 Furthermore, set the options you want for the display of the values of internationalised properties of the resources in the section Internationalisation.

-2. In main settings
+3. In main settings

 Set the groups of all sites that will be translated.
 For example if you have a main site and three exhibits, or four sites for different libraries: